pytorch/torchchat/README.md

 ![Screenshot](https://pytorch.org/executorch/main/_static/img/android_llama_app.png "Android app running Llama model")

-Detailed step by step in conjunction with ET Android build, to run on simulator for Android.
+Detailed step by step in conjunction with ET Android build, to run on simulator for Android. `scripts/android_example.sh` for running a model on an Android simulator (on Mac)

 ### iOS